JimMarshall35/2DFarmingRPG/StardewDocs/docs/UI.md

                 scaleX="1.2,",
                 scaleY="1.2",
                 paddingBottom="32",
-                paddingLeft="5",
-                paddingRight="5",
+                paddingLeft = "6",
+                paddingRight = "6",
                 children = {
                     {
                         type = "static",
                         content = content,
-                        paddingLeft = 5.0,
+                        paddingLeft = 7.0,
-                        paddingTop = 10.0,
+                        paddingTop = 7.0,
-                        paddingRight = 5.0,
+                        paddingRight = 7.0,
-                        paddingBottom = 10.0,
+                        paddingBottom = 7.0,
                         scaleX="1.2",
                         scaleY="1.2",
                         sprite = spriteName,
-                        children = {}
+                        children = itemQuantity
                     }
                 }
             }
             )
         end
-    - draws a background box around its child, scales with 9 panel scaling to have bordered windows
-- ```radioGroup``` / ```radioButton```
-    - use these two widgets to implement a radio button group
-- ```slider```
-    - slide it with the mouse
-- ```static```
-    - an image
-    - (name from MFC class CStatic)
-- ```textButton```
-    - a clickable button with text in it
-- ```textInput```
-    - a text entry field
-- ```text```
-    - some text

-For an exhaustive list of attributes of each widget type, read the source code.

-Widgets are composable, that means widgets data objects and functions can be reused to implement more complex widgets.
-For example the Text Button widget reuses code and structs from the background box and Text widgets.
         return self.widgetChildren
     end,
 ```

-In addition to the xml syntax for creating trees of widgets, they can be created from lua tables.
+In addition to the xml syntax for creating trees of widgets, they can be created from lua tables as shown in the example above.
 The name of the element becomes a field called "type" in the table and a field called "children" lists the widgets children.
 Text content is set to the lua table field "content".
 DataNode.c/.h provide a wrapper that can either wrap a parsed xml tree or a lua table like this and widgets construct themselves from a DataNode.

 When a bound property of any type has changed on the viewmodel side and it needs to inform the view, the lua function ```lua OnPropertyChanged(self, "PropertyName")``` needs to be called.